alloftech/alloftech.github.io/_posts/2023-06-30-04-spot-instances-on-openshift.md

 One such integrated feature gaining traction is the utilization of spot instances for running workloads in OpenShift clusters.
 With steps for hands-on demo, this blog equips readers with the knowledge around the terms & terminologies, concepts, benefits and best practices to leverage spot instances and drive cost efficiencies in their managed Red Hat OpenShift clusters.
 <!--more-->
 <br>
 Red Hat OpenShift is available as a managed service on major cloud platforms provided by AWS, Microsoft, Google & IBM.
-We will be using [Microsoft Azure Red Hat OpenShift(ARO)](https://www.redhat.com/en/technologies/cloud-computing/openshift/azure) for our practical use-case.
+We will be using [Microsoft Azure Red Hat OpenShift(ARO)](https://www.redhat.com/en/technologies/cloud-computing/openshift/azure) version 4.10.54 for our practical use-case.
 However, the process remains similar with some specific changes for respective cloud platforms.
 In order to interact with our ARO cluster, along with cli, Red Hat provides an elegant web based user interface which we will be using to carry out actions on our cluster easily.

 <br><br>